ShouvikSharma/seen_case_study/README.md

   - `recipients`: A list of email addresses to which the notifications should be sent.

 - This YAML configuration allows for precise control over monitoring and notification mechanisms based on varying requirements, enabling both daily transaction checks and specialized monitoring such as monthly spend patterns.

-# Monitor Processing Script Instruction Manual

-## Overview
-This manual provides detailed instructions on how to use the Python script designed for processing data monitors.
-The script automates data queries, validates results, and manages notifications based on configurations specified in a YAML file.

 ## Requirements
 - Python 3.x